Reading Time: 5 minutes

 Road Planning: The Process

-The initial phase of transportation development involves surveying and collecting available data on transportation.
+The initial phase of transport development involves surveying available data on transportation.
 It might include information on:

-It is essential that those in charge of the data collection understand traffic patterns and flows within the area in question.
+Those in charge of the data collection must understand traffic patterns and flows within the area in question.
 Of course, collecting data on the existing travel patterns can be time consuming.

 During the second phase of transportation planning, planners use the data collected during the initial stage to build a transport model, which is used to predict future transport network requirements.
 Important factors that are considered at this time, include:

-Finally, a transportation model split study will be performed.
+Finally, a transportation model split study will be done.
 At this point in transportation planning, planners describe this as the phase during which a mode of travel is incorporated into the model.

 In step 3, planners forecast any future land use – long and short term.
 Most transportation planners work up between five to twenty-five years ahead.
 As such, their estimates would include: